GerHobbelt/owemdjee/README.md

 - **bebop** [📁](./bebop) [🌐](https://github.com/GerHobbelt/bebop) -- an extremely simple, fast, efficient, cross-platform serialization format.
 Bebop is a schema-based binary serialization technology, similar to Protocol Buffers or MessagePack.
 In particular, Bebop tries to be a good fit for client–server or distributed web apps that need something faster, more concise, and more type-safe than JSON or MessagePack, while also avoiding some of the complexity of Protocol Buffers, FlatBuffers and the like.
 - **cereal** [📁](./cereal) [🌐](https://github.com/GerHobbelt/cereal) -- C++11 serialization library
+- **GoldFish-CBOR** [📁](./GoldFish-CBOR) [🌐](https://github.com/GerHobbelt/GoldFish) -- a fast JSON and CBOR streaming library, without using memory.
+GoldFish can parse and generate very large [JSON](http://json.org) or [CBOR](http://cbor.io) documents.
+It has some similarities to a [SAX](https://en.wikipedia.org/wiki/Simple_API_for_XML) parser, but doesn't use an event driven API, instead the user of the GoldFish interface is in control.
+GoldFish intends to be the easiest and one of the fastest JSON and CBOR streaming parser and serializer to use.
 - **SWIG** [🌐](https://swig.readthedocs.io/en/latest/Manual/SWIG.html) (*Was not considered initially; more suitable for RPC than what we have in mind, which is purely data messages enchange.
 MAY be of use for transitional applications which are mixed-(programming-)language based, e.g. where we want to mix C/C++ and C# in a single Test Application.*)

   - **swig**  [📁](./swig) [🌐](https://github.com/GerHobbelt/swig) -- a software development tool (code generator) that connects programs written in C and C++ with a variety of high-level programming languages.